LordTet/lordtet.github.io/docs/_posts/2021-08-30-HTB-Traceback.markdown

 This was one of my first boxes, done when I first tried HTB as a platform.
 Traceback definitely has a special spot in my heart. `:)`

+Traceback is a beginner Linux-based box.
+It is now retired, so this writeup can be read publicly.

 Getting straight to business, after the obligatory ping to see that everything is working, we launch an nmap scan while we go check out port 80 for some recon.

 ![nmap scan](/assets/Traceback/nmap.png)